Quantum Inspire offers a powerful quantum computer emulator backend: QX.

 For small jobs, this wait time will dominate the total turn-around time.
 For such jobs the commodity hardware instance (QX single-node emulator) is better suited.
 For larger jobs the wait time is offset by the faster execution time.
 For even larger jobs, the commodity hardware won’t run those jobs at all and the wait time is inevitable.

-Waiting times on the QX single-node emulator SurfSara vary from minutes to hours, depending on overall usage patterns on the Cartesius supercomputer.
+Waiting times on the SurfSara backends (QX emulator on Cartesius or Lisa) vary from minutes to hours, depending on overall usage patterns on the supercomputer.

 Choosing a emulator instance depends largely on the number of qubits that need to be simulated.
 Larger jobs require more resources.
 More resources means longer wait times to acquire the required resources.